jamesgarcia2020/JavaScript30/01 - JavaScript Drum Kit/README.md

 ---

 Description: This first project is a drum set that you play using your computer keyboard.
 There are a total of nine keys that each have a different part of the drum set.
+This project uses audio files to make the sounds of the drum set.
 A screen shot of the completed set is below.

-Technologies used: HTML, CSS and Javascript.
+Technologies used: HTML, CSS and Javascript, Chrome Dev Tools, Git, GitHub and VS Code.

 This is the first of the 30 daily Javascript projects I am working on.